reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 ```
 For the constructor-based annotation, we should set the `@Autowired` annotation on the constructor.

-We are sure that the IoC container will provide all constructor arguments.

 More about dependency injection and why to use the constructor-based injection we can find in the [article.](https://reflectoring.io/constructor-injection/)

 ## Building Controllers